cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 After the inbound email is recieved by your app, it _uploads the original email file to Active Storage_

-ActionMailbox::InboundEmail has an attached `raw_email` that is used for storing the original inbound email file (`.eml`).
+`ActionMailbox::InboundEmail` has an ActiveStorage attachment`raw_email` that is used for storing the original inbound email file (`.eml`).
 If we look back at the `source` method, we see that that file is downloaded from the ActiveStorage storage service with `raw_email.download`.

 ```ruby
 # rails/actionmailbox/app/models/action_mailbox/inbound_email.rb